whatsrupp/noughty-news/README.md

 ## Set Up
-(We're assuming you're on a mac, vaguely know what you're and that you have homebrew installed.
+(We're assuming you're on a mac, vaguely know what you're doing and that you have homebrew installed.
 Install [homebrew here](https://brew.sh/).
 This isn't overly helpful but we've been learning for only 7 weeks so be gentle)

 ### Install Node